6ixwerp/cse15l-lab-reports/LabReport1.md

 # Lab Report 1

-For my first use of ls which contained no arguments, the working directory would be ~ or /home.
+For my first use of ls which contained no arguments, lecture1 was the only item in the /home directory so it was only printed out.
+The working directory would be /home.
 The reason I had gotten this output is because ls calls for a list of the current directory contents.
 Since there are no arguments, this means all shell arguments are printed so it will print out just the lecture1 directory instead of providing a current directory.
 This output is expected.

 ![Image](ls1.png)

 For my second use of ls which was used with a path to a directory as an argument, the working directory would still be /home.
-The reason I got this output is because it printed the contents of the current directory list inside of the lecture1 directory.
+The reason I got this output is because the argument was lecture1, so the program printed out the lecture1 contents.
 This output is as expected.

 ![Image](ls2.png)